-Retention rate is the ratio of the number of retained members to the number of at risk members and/or health club memberships.
+Retention rate is the ratio of the number of retained members to the number of at-risk members and/or health club memberships.
 In contractual situations, it makes sense to talk about the number of members currently under contract and the percentage retained when the contract period runs out.
-Retention rate should not be confused with growth rates or decline rates.
+Retention rates should not be confused with growth rates or decline rates.

 Health club membership retention or member retention is a key aspect of health club marketing and is paramount to the success of the health club.
 Think about the cost ($1 to $6) that would be associated in trying to acquire a new member to take your present member’s place.
 You will realize acquiring a new member would be far more costly and it is so much better to invest your time and money into retaining your existing members which you have already built a relationship with.